-Net change in fund balance - Total governmental funds

-The issuance of long-term debt (e.g., bonds, leases, Developer advances) provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
+Net change in fund balance - Total governmental funds \$ 311,130 The issuance of long-term debt (e.g., bonds, leases, Developer advances) provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-The net effect of these differences in the treatment of long-term debt and related items is as follows:

-Current year amortization of bond discount Current year amortization of cost of bond refunding (81,495)

-Change in net position of governmental activities
+The net effect of these differences in the treatment of long-term debt and related items is as follows: Bond principal payment 75,000 Current year amortization of bond discount 109,877 Current year amortization of cost of bond refunding (557,053) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds: Accrued interest on bonds payable - Change in liability 313 Change in net position of governmental activities \$ (60,733)